opendesignschool/trispace/README.md

 1. **Come up with an idea.** You might be attempting to build a particular object, shape, or just cut the set to play and prototype.
 Check out shapes section for the inspiration.
 2. **Do the math.** Try to figure out amount of struts and hubs needed for your idea.
 For instance cube needs only 8 hubs and 12 struts.
+There are some numbers in the shapes section.
 3. **Choose material.** Read the section about materials, choose the right material for the job, pay attention to tolerances.
 4. **Download files.** Find the right files in the 'cutting files' folder.
 Study folder structure beforehand.
 5. **Test the connection.**  Make sure you test the connection by cutting one hub and one strut (use individual part files) and trying to connect them.
 It should snap on and off with little effort, move in one axis 180 degrees freely.